Updated: Jul 3

-These are some common British expressions that are worth knowing if you are planning to travel to the UK for study, work or leisure.
+These are some common British English expressions that are worth knowing if you are planning to travel to the UK for study, work or leisure.

 Bob's your uncle= The saying originally meant you could get anything or do anything if you had the right connections because it came about after the 20th British Prime Minister, Lord Salisbury, famously appointed a nephew into an important political post for which he didn’t have the relevant experience.
 Today, it is more commonly used to say that something is easy to do or use.